Who We Are

 My background… Prior to joining the team, I worked as an intern with the Adams County Children’s Advocacy Center for almost a year, gaining valuable insight and knowledge about our mission and the community that we serve.
-I am currently finishing my Bachelor’s Degree in Public Policy and Women, Gender, & Sexuality Studies at Gettysburg College and will graduate in May 2023.
+I completed me Bachelor’s Degree in Public Policy and Women, Gender, & Sexuality Studies at Gettysburg College in May 2023.
 I am passionate about working with the children and families of Adams County to build a brighter tomorrow,

 What I do… I connect the community with the resources of the ACCAC and help give a voice to children and families served by the organization.

 Why what I do is important… The only way to prevent child abuse is through education and awareness.
 Did you know that a community’s tipping point for lowering the rates of child abuse is having 5% of the adult population educated about prevention and red flags?